top of page

 Early, precise prostate cancer detection

-An incorrect or False positive PSA test for prostate cancer can be triggered by factors that include prostatitis, benign prostatic hyperplasia (BPH), sexual activity, medications, obesity, and exercise.
-To address this diagnostic gap, ancillary tests including an image screening and a controlled, intrusive biopsy of the prostate gland (Bx), are required.
+An incorrect or false positive PSA test for prostate cancer can be triggered by factors that include prostatitis, benign prostatic hyperplasia (BPH), sexual activity, medications, obesity, and exercise.
+To address this diagnostic gap, ancillary tests are required, including an image screening and a controlled, intrusive biopsy of the prostate gland (Bx).
 Still, a False positive PSA test and ancillary tests can over-diagnosis prostate cancer and lead to a harmful over-treatment of the condition.

-Small improvements have raised PSA test diagnostic accuracy, while new tests help stratify the risk of a clinically significant cancer.
+Small improvements have raised the PSA test's diagnostic accuracy, while new tests help stratify the risk of a clinically significant cancer.
 However, these tests still do not deliver the required detection and risk stratification accuracy or precision due to the heterogeneous nature of prostate cancer.

 [1] Tokudome S, Ando R, Koda Y. Discoveries and application of prostate specific antigen, and some proposals to optimize prostate cancer screening.
 Cancer Manag Res; 2016, 8: 45 - 47